Bestival 2011 Reviewed

-If there was one festival I was looking forward to this summer it definitely had to be Bestival.
-The Isle of Wight based festivity boasted an incredible lineup this year which included some of my all time favourite artists : The Cure, Brian Wilson, Boys Noize, Primal Scream, Robyn and Public Enemy amongst many many others.
+If there was one festival I was looking forward to this summer, it definitely had to be Bestival.
+The Isle of Wight-based festival boasted an incredible lineup this year, which included some of my all-time favourite artists: The Cure, Brian Wilson, Boys Noize, Primal Scream, Robyn, and Public Enemy, amongst many others.

-One of the highest point of the festival was definitely the return of Public Enemy with the more than enthusiastic Chuck D and hype man Flavor Flav ( and yes, his clock) who managed to make an eager crowd dance on some classic rap tunes, reminding us of their position as moguls of political hip-hop.
-To be noted : PE’s guitarist Khari Wynn is probably one of the most impressive guitarist I have ever seen live.
-Hip Hop music was also represented by the pioneer of hip hop Grandmaster Flash who without doubt managed to give us a good lesson of what DJing should be and sound like.
+One of the highest points of the festival was definitely the return of Public Enemy with the more than enthusiastic Chuck D and hype man Flavor Flav ( and yes, his clock), who managed to make an eager crowd dance on some classic rap tunes, reminding us of their position as moguls of political hip-hop.
+To be noted: PE’s guitarist Khari Wynn is probably one of the most impressive guitarists I have ever seen live.
+Hip Hop music was also represented by the pioneer of hip hop, Grandmaster Flash, who, without doubt, managed to give us a good lesson on what DJing should be and sound like.

-Overall this year’s Bestival was a success with some great music and a super atmosphere.
+Overall, this year’s Bestival was a success with some great music and a super atmosphere.
 I can now say that I saw the Village People ( and had a great time ), the fabulous Robyn eating a banana on stage (once again); even though I managed to miss PJHarvey, Brian Wilson, Chromeo or Modeselektor.
-I guess I’m going to have to work extra hard to catch them all during the remainder of this year.
+I suppose I’ll have to work extra hard to catch up with them during the remainder of this year.

 TRACKS: